-The Voice Blogging Project is run by co-founders Karina Brisby and Jason Wojciechowski.
-Karina and Jason have extensive experience creating innovative digital projects in Europe, North America, Africa, Australia and South Asia, and when they are not working on Blog Action Day they are partners of Core Collaboration.
+The Voice Blogging Project is run by co-founders Karina Brisby and Jason Wojciechowski, with support from volunteers.
+Karina and Jason have extensive experience creating innovative digital projects in Europe, North America, Africa, Australia and South Asia.
+You can find out more about their other projects at Corelab.

 Over the past four years countries represented by participants has increased to reach 130 and over 40 languages have been used in Blog Action Day posts.
 Blog Action Day continues to develop a unique community of bloggers from all walks of life, perspectives and interests, who come together on October 16 to be part of a huge global conversation.

 Media and Interview Requests

 If you are interested in developing a story or post about Blog Action Day, or would like to interview the team behind it, please contact us with your request.